-This project is developing, testing and promoting the adoption of sustainable solutions to protect sweetpotato crop production in Papua New Guinea.
+This project developed, tested and promoted the adoption of sustainable solutions to protect sweetpotato crop production in Papua New Guinea.

 Sweetpotato is PNG’s major staple food crop - around 90% of the population consists of semi-subsistence smallholder farmers for whom sweetpotato is a major crop species.

 The crop is the focus of efforts to increase commercialisation of fresh product marketing and processing.